dart-lang/site-www/src/_guides/language/effective-dart/usage.md

 ---
 <?code-excerpt replace="/([A-Z]\w*)\d\b/$1/g"?>

-You can use the guidelines every day in the bodies of your Dart code. *Users* of your library may not be able to tell that you've internalized the ideas here, but *maintainers* of it sure will.
+You can use these guidelines every day in the bodies of your Dart code. *Users* of your library may not be able to tell that you've internalized the ideas here, but *maintainers* of it sure will.